Virendra-Yadav/create-npm-package/index.md

 npm publish
 ```

-### Some important commands use in npm package for angular.
+### Some important commands used in npm package for angular.
-- Create component in library
+- Create a component in the library
 ```
 ng generate component COMPONENT_NAME --project=PROJECT_NAME
 ```